 You can expect certain things to disappear mysteriously when things get out of hand.
 When questioned about it, they will blatantly deny any involvement and will attack you for even suggesting they might know anything about it.

 A real example was a young man addicted to crack cocaine who stole his parent’s wedding rings to pawn them off for drugs.
 He was sure he could get the money back to reclaim the jewelry.
 But whenever he got some money, it kept going to drugs.
 He lost the rings, and when confronted about it, he lashed out at his mother for even suggesting he might know anything about it.

 It is one thing for a person to have a bad day and another to have weird and continuous daily troubles.
 The most effective way to uncover addiction signs is to request a urine test (for drugs) or a breathalyzer (for alcohol).
 These tests are available at any pharmacy.

-If the person refuses or finds ways to not do it when asked this is a sure sign that they are attempting to hide what they are doing.
-When a test is refused at that time, just tell the person that it can be at another time.
+If the person refuses or finds ways not to do it, it is a sign that they are attempting to hide what they are doing.
+When a person refuses a test, tell them that it can be another time.
 Wait a day and request it again.
-If refused again, you should sit them down and have the person tell you the truth about what is going on.
-You have a right to help them be honest and this will be the first step to getting professional help.
+If they decline again, you should sit them down and have a good talk with them.
+Make it safe for them to tell the truth about what is happening.
+Help them be honest, and this will be the first step to getting professional help.